Water Source Heat Pumps UK Explained

 What is a water source heat pump?

-A water source heat pump extracts heat from a body of water — a river, lake, pond, or underground aquifer — and uses it to heat your home and hot water.
-It works on the same principle as air and ground source heat pumps but uses water as the heat source, which is typically more efficient.
+A water source heat pump extracts heat from a body of water -- a river, lake, pond, or underground aquifer -- and uses it to heat your home and hot water.
+It works on the same principle as air and ground source heat pumps but achieves the highest efficiency ratings.

 How much does a water source heat pump cost in the UK?

 Total installed costs range from £15,000 for a simple closed loop system in a lake to £45,000+ for an open loop groundwater doublet system.
 The BUS grant provides £7,500 towards the cost.
-Running costs are the lowest of any heat pump type thanks to high efficiency.
+Running costs are the lowest of any heat pump type.

 Do I need planning permission for a water source heat pump?

 Potentially yes.
-Unlike air source heat pumps, WSHPs do not have automatic permitted development rights.
+WSHPs do not have automatic permitted development rights.
 You may need planning permission for boreholes, structures near watercourses, and works in flood risk zones.
-An abstraction licence from the Environment Agency is required for open loop systems.
+An abstraction licence is required for open loop systems.

 How efficient are water source heat pumps?

 WSHPs can achieve COPs of 4.0-5.5, making them the most efficient heat pump type.
-A groundwater system extracting heat from 12°C water can maintain a COP above 4.5 even in the depths of winter.
-This translates to the lowest running costs of any heating system.
+A groundwater system extracting heat from 12 degrees C water can maintain a COP above 4.5 even in winter.

 Can I use my garden pond for a water source heat pump?

-Possibly, but most garden ponds are too small.
-You need a minimum water volume that can sustain heat extraction without freezing or excessive cooling.
-As a rough guide, a pond needs to be at least 0.5 acres and 2+ metres deep for a typical domestic system.
+Most garden ponds are too small.
+You need at least 0.5 acres and 2+ metres depth for a typical domestic system.
 Spring-fed ponds are better than stagnant ones.

 Are water source heat pumps eligible for the Boiler Upgrade Scheme?

 Yes.
-Water source heat pumps receive the same £7,500 BUS grant as ground source systems.
-The system must be installed by an MCS-certified installer and meet the scheme's technical requirements.
+Water source heat pumps receive the same £7,500 BUS grant as ground source systems, installed by an MCS-certified installer.

 What maintenance does a water source heat pump need?

-Annual servicing similar to a ground source system — checking refrigerant pressures, antifreeze levels, and system performance.
+Annual servicing similar to a ground source system.
 Open loop systems also need regular checks on filtration, intake screens, and water quality.
-Closed loop systems are lower maintenance as the water circuit is sealed.
+Closed loop systems are lower maintenance.